dolphin-emu/dolphin/Readme.md

 4. Universal binaries will be available in the `universal` folder

-Doing this requires installation of library dependencies for both x64 and ARM (or universal library equilvalents) and may require modification of the config portion of the script to point to the library locations
+Doing this requires installation of library dependencies for both x64 and ARM (or universal library equivalents) and may require modification of the config portion of the script to point to the library locations

 A binary supporting a single architecture can be built as well using the following steps: